 The aforementioned 2019 Altimeter digital transformation strategy survey found CIOs are the most likely role to sponsor digital initiatives, while CEOs are the likeliest to (unsurprisingly) take on a leadership role in some form over these efforts.

-Going back to the Bob’s example, Levin noted he and his staff explored ownership carefully, asking:
+Going back to Bob’s, Levin noted he and his staff explored ownership carefully, asking:

 - “Was [the digital transformation initiative] going to live as a standalone department?”

-- “Was it going to live inside the marketing group, which had initially identified the need?”
+- “Was it going to live inside the marketing group, which initially identified the need?”

 - “Or was it going to live within some other department [with] part of it in marketing?”

-Invariably, other departments will want a say in the logistics and setup of your transformation.
-But as with a customer data platform, it’s something marketing needs to own and operate for the brand.
+Invariably, other colleagues outside marketing will want a say in the logistics and setup of your transformation.
+But as with a CDP, it’s something marketing needs to own.

-Predictably, different brands want to accomplish different things from their digital transformations.
+Predictably, different brands want different things from their digital transformations.

-More specifically, you need to figure out what you can do to better understand and serve customers:
+More specifically, you need to figure out how to better understand and serve customers.

 The importance of a high-quality customer experience can’t be overstated enough today.

-While some may argue digital transformation and CX aren’t one and the same, they are inextricably linked in that transformation must account for buyer personas, value propositions, and messaging around products and services offered — all of which, of course, tie back to your customers.
+While digital transformation and CX aren’t one and the same, they are inextricably linked in that transformation must account for buyer personas, value propositions, and messaging around products and services offered — all of which tie back to your customers.

-It’s this final question that should be addressed first and foremost by you and your leadership team, as choosing the right marketing and sales technologies will impact every other part of your approach.
+This should be addressed first and foremost by you and your leadership team, as choosing the right marketing and sales tech will impact every other part of your approach.

-McKinsey researched the success rates for digital business transformation of organizations large and small.
-One takeaway from the advisory firm’s analysis showed traditional tools still provide value for their transformation efforts, but emerging tech, like AI and machine learning, are impactful too:
+McKinsey researched the success rates for digital business transformation of various organizations.
+One takeaway from the firm’s analysis?
+Legacy tools still offer some value for these efforts — but emerging tech, like AI and machine learning, are also impactful today:

-Some CDPs, such as BlueConic, offer a true single source of truth, easy data activation, and advanced features the aforementioned technologies lack — like artificial intelligence functionality.
+For instance, BlueConic offer a true single source of truth, easy data activation, and features the aforementioned technologies lack — like advanced AI marketing functionality:

-With two in five business leaders noting the incorporation of artificial intelligence across their organizations has positively impacted their bottom lines, per TDWI, it’s evident the advanced technology can prove fruitful for brands looking to transform digitally and increase revenue.
+With two in five business leaders noting artificial intelligence has positively impacted their bottom lines, according to TDWI, it’s evident the advanced technology can prove fruitful for brands looking to transform digitally and increase revenue.

-“[I]f businesses are to take advantage of the explosion of data as the fuel powering digital transformation, they’re going to need to artificial intelligence and machine learning to help transform data effectively, so they can deliver experiences people have never seen before or imagined,” data scientist Melvin Greer wrote for Forbes.
+“[I]f businesses are to take advantage of the explosion of data as the fuel powering digital transformation, they’re going to need to artificial intelligence and machine learning to help transform data effectively,” data scientist Melvin Greer wrote for Forbes.